This post may contain affiliate links. Read our disclosure policy here.

 - Cook the pasta

-In a large skillet, heat olive oil and butter over medium-high heat.
-Add the onions and cook for about 4 minutes, until the onions are golden.
-Add the garlic and stir.
-Add the tomatoes and cook for about 3 to 4 minutes, until the mixture simmers.
-Remove from the pan onto a large plate. - Cook the salmon
+In a large skillet, cook the onions for about 4 minutes, until golden.
+Add the garlic and the tomatoes, and cook for about 3 to 4 minutes, until the mixture simmers.
+Transfer to a large plate. - Cook the salmon

 Make next: Cajun Alfredo with Sausage